-The second type of adapter is called Speed Booster (Accelerators or Turbos).
+The second type of adapter is called Speed Booster (Accelerator or Turbos).
 It includes optical lens elements inside them.
-These adapters not only change the effective focal length of a given lens but also increases the lens’s maximum aperture.
+These adapters not only change the effective focal length of a given lens but also increase the lens’s maximum aperture.

 “Speed Booster” is a brand trademark from Metabones; an optics company that made some of the first such adapters.
 The Speed Booster name has become relatively synonymous with this type of optical adapter.

 The Speed Booster is an effective focal length reducer.
 Many of us are familiar with the lens teleconverter that effectively increases a lens’s focal length; the Speed Booster does the opposite.